The People of Perchance

 Stage Manager, A Midsummer Night’s Dream

-Since graduating from Memorial University in 1993, Leo has been teaching junior and senior high school in Newfoundland.
-Leo is looking forward to working with Perchance Theatre this summer as stage manager for A Midsummer Night’s Dream and assistant stage manager for The Complete Works of William Shakespeare.
+Since graduating from Memorial University in 1993, Leo has taught junior and senior high school in Newfoundland until his retirement in 2024.
+This is his third season working with Perchance Theatre.
+He has thoroughly enjoyed his experience as the stage manager for Flying Doctor.

 Woody Meaney